Our Verdict

 The crash test analysis result for the Keyfit 30 is just above the average for the group, with sensor results for each location coming in better than the average results in our crash testing.
 All of the seats in our review meet the federal guidelines for safety and should, therefore, be considered safe.

 We ran our tests a little faster and with a more modern sled to determine which options might provide a margin of safety over the standard and compared to the competition.
-This seat has head and chest sensor results that are better than many competitors in our tests, but they weren't good enough to make it into the top-tier results.
+This seat has head and chest sensor results that are better than those of many competitors, but they weren't good enough to make it into the top-tier results.
 Its best result was in the HIC (head) sensor, which showed G forces below the average.
 The chest clip sensor results were also good, with G forces lower than the average.
 Nothing is disappointing about its performance in the crash test, and it is the best-performing Chicco in this review, but it didn't match the results of the higher-scoring seats with lower G forces recorded in their sensors.
 If your goal is a Chicco seat with the best crash test results, this is for you.
 However, if you are open to other brands and the best crash test results are your priority, you might want to look elsewhere.

 Ease of Installation LATCH